-Installing a backup plugin is one of the first things you should do when starting your WordPress website (even if your WP hosting provider takes backups too).
+Installing a backup plugin is one of the first things you should do when starting your WordPress website, even if you’ve chosen one of the best WordPress hosts that takes backups automatically.
 Whichever one you choose off of this list, your future self will thank you.

 Backupbuddy Saves Your Entire Website to the Cloud.